 The building is formally known as The Pear Tree pub.
-If you were familiar with this then that is where you will find us.
+If you were familiar with this, then that is where you will find us.
 If not, please follow these directions.
 We hope they help.

 Milehouse direction - If you are arriving from the direction of Milehouse road, you will see an estate agents on your left by the traffic lights on the corner of Molesworth Road.
 Carry on straight ahead and you will pass a couple of charity shops, again on your left.
 I am just after these shops.
-You may find it easier to spot Sanity Hair & Beauty on the right first, we are opposite.
+You may find it easier to spot Sanity Hair & Beauty and the Opticians on the right first, we are opposite.

 Devonport direction - If you are coming from the Devonport side, follow the road through the Village, you will pass a Co op on your left.
 Carry on pass the traffic lights and you will soon see Codmother on the right.
-We are a couple of shops on from them on the same side.
+We are a couple of shops on from them, on the same side.
 (If you see Sanity Hair & Beauty first on the left we are opposite)